 Having separate stores on social media that leads to your ecommerce website can increase your social media conversions.
 Potential customers view your collection directly in their favorite apps, which eases the trust factor.
 Not only that, but those social platforms also have store sections where new users could potentially discover your products.

 Example: Here’s the Instagram shop of H&M – one of the biggest global ecommerce brands.
-They feature images, pricing, suggestions, product details, and most importantly, a link to their website for purchasing the item.
+They feature images, pricing, suggestions, product details, and, most importantly, a link to their website for purchasing the item.
 As you can tell, this is an ideal gateway for generating traffic and trying to convert leads.

 Example: Here are 4 different ecommerce businesses that have used PPC ads to target the keyword in the search bar.
 This tactic works on specific audiences.
 Some visitors like to view only organic results.
-Others don’t mind clicking an ad and risking going into an irrelevant site.
+Others don’t mind clicking an ad and risking going to an irrelevant site.

 To truly know how to start an ecommerce business, one must deeply research all its aspects, including the ecommerce marketing strategies they want to implement.
 Starting with the foundation of SEO, optimizing product pages, and writing guest blogs to PPC ads, Instagram Shopping, and email reminders, marketing an ecommerce website is complicated.